graysky2/kernel_compiler_patch/README.md

 Separate kernels were first compiled from source patched with [more-uarches-for-kernel-6.8-rc4+.patch](https://github.com/graysky2/kernel_compiler_patch/blob/master/more-uarches-for-kernel-6.8-rc4%2B.patch).
 * Kernel 1 used the default menu config option for Processor family = `Generic x86-64`
-* Kernel 2 used the menu config option for Processor family = `x86-64-v3` or `x86-64-v3`
+* Kernel 2 used the menu config option for Processor family = `x86-64-v3`
 * Kernel 3 used the menu config option for Processor family = `AMD Zen 3` or `Intel Haswell` or `Intel Alder Lake`

+#### The make test
 Each machine was booted into its respective kernel and the make test was conducted.
 Then the next kernel was installed and the machine was booted into it and the make test was again conducted.

+#### The stress-ng benchmark
+The AMD 5950X ran `stress-ng --taskset 0-1  --metrics-brief -t 30s --foo 2` 12 times where `foo` was one of: `af-alg`, `fork`, `mmap`, or `pipe` under Kernel 1 and then again under Kernel 3.

 ## Conclusion
-Consistently across all three test machines, the kernels built with the optimized processor family options introduced by the patch hosted in this repo ran the compile test faster than the kernel compiled with the default processor family option by a small (<1% difference) but statistically significant amount as measured by this make compilation.
+Consistently across all three test machines, the kernels built with the optimized processor family options introduced by the patch hosted in this repo ran the make test faster than the kernel compiled with the default processor family option by a small (<1% difference) but statistically significant amount as measured by this make compilation.

+The stress-ng testing generally showed small improvements (1-2% faster) and one showing no difference.

 What does this mean for real-world usage?
 Maybe nothing.
 The intent was to see if something easily automatable could show some value in applying these micro-arch tunings.
 People have historically gravitated to compilation-based benchmarks so that coupled with ease-of-use point is why I settled on it.
 If someone has a good kernel-centric benchmark, I am interested to see a controlled comparison.